Brainiac (character): Brainiac 6

-He is the gang version of Brainiac and first appears in Adventures of the Super Sons #1.
+Brainiac 6 and other members of the "gang" first appear in Adventures of the Super Sons #1.

+Dawn of DC

+Brainiac has placed Lobo's city in a bottle because he believes that city will allow him to uncover Earth's greatest secret.
+He then launches an invasion in Metropolis and captures most of Superman's powered allies and Lex Luthor, with Superman unable to stop him.
+It is also revealed that Brainiac is seemingly dying, and has created clones to help him with his tasks.
+Brainiac frees Luthor to hear his explanation on how he can bring Superman, and plans to experiment on Lana Lang.
+Brainiac convinces General Chacal, a Czarnian general, to capture Superman, and sacrifices the Czarnians so that Brainiac Queen can get more power.
+Luthor realizes Brainiac has been losing his intelligence and dying due to him creating new bodies across the multiverse and splitting his consciousness into them, causing strain in his body.
+Conner Kent uses his telekinesis to deactivate Brainiac Queen and weaken Brainiac's ship while Luthor deactivates Brainiac's core mind.
+Superman realizes Brainiac has been experiencing emotions for the first time and has been trying to create a family so he can feel love.
+Brainiac persuades Superman to save his city, while he warps Brainiac Queen away and is seemingly killed when his ship explodes.

 Powers, abilities, and equipment

-Brainiac's most consistent power (endemic to all versions) is his "twelfth-level intelligence", allowing calculation abilities, enhanced memory, and advanced understanding of mechanical engineering, bioengineering, physics, and as well as other theoretical and applied sciences.
-For comparison, the population of 20th century Earth constitutes a sixth-level intelligence, while the population of 31st century Earth are a ninth-level intelligence.
-His Post-Crisis incarnation claims that his brain can process and sort knowledge of over four hundred ninety octodecillion beings (4.9 × 1059), which is an enormous number, about five billion times the estimated number of atoms on Earth.
+Brainiac's most consistent power (endemic to all versions) is his twelfth-level intelligence, allowing calculation abilities, enhanced memory, and advanced understanding of mechanical engineering, bioengineering, physics, and as well as other theoretical and applied sciences.
+For comparison, the population of 20th century Earth constitutes a sixth-level intelligence, while the population of 31st-century Earth are a ninth-level intelligence.
+His post-Crisis incarnation claims that his brain can process and sort knowledge of over four hundred ninety octodecillion beings (4.9 × 1059), which is an enormous number, about five billion times the estimated number of atoms on Earth.
 All the different versions have created devices such as a force field belt capable of withstanding Superman's most powerful blows, and a shrink ray capable of reducing cities.

 Brainiac's advanced mental powers have shown him capable of possessing others, absorbing information from other beings, transferring his consciousness, creating and manipulating computer systems, replicating duplicate bodies for himself, and exerting powers to traverse or control spacetime.
 Among organic beings, Brainiac views only his frequent partner Lex Luthor as a peer intellect.
 Brainiac is usually depicted with incredibly high levels of strength, durability, and speed; the exact level varies, but usually hovers at around Superman's strength.
 Brainiac's exact abilities vary drastically throughout his various incarnations.